learn-co-curriculum/arrays-underneath/README.md

 | arr.shift     | 24   |  48  | 9  | X

 Looking at the chart above, shifting involves moving every remaining element to a new space in memory.
 The cost is equal to the number of elements in the array.
 So the time complexity of shifting is big O(n).
-Note that to add elements to the beginning of the array also will cost big O (n) as every subsequent element would have to move to different spot in memory.
+Note that to add elements to the beginning of the array also will cost big O(n) as every subsequent element would have to move to different spot in memory.

 | memory address  |100  | 108  | 116 | 124 | 132
 | ----            |:---:| ----:|----:|----:|----:|
 | arr             |  1  |  24  |  48 | 9   |
 | arr.unshift(5)  |  5   | 1   | 24  | 48  | 9

-So unshifting is big O(n)and shifting is bigO(n).
-While popping and finding elements take the same amount of time regardless the size of the array.
-That is, the time complexity is big O (1), meaning that the cost of the operation does not depend on the number of elements in the array.
+So unshifting is big O(n) and shifting is big O(n).
+However, popping and finding elements take the same amount of time regardless the size of the array.
+That is, the time complexity is big O(1), meaning that the cost of the operation does not depend on the number of elements in the array.

 ### A second problem: too many elements